Doug Brignole: Biography

 Brignole (the younger of two sons of Ines Ortiz Brignole and German Brignole, both natives of Chile) was born on December 15, 1959, in Pasadena, California.
 He began weight training at the age of 14.
 At the age of 15, he joined the gym of Bill Pearl, himself a four-time Mr. Universe winner in the National Amateur Bodybuilders' Association, who provided guidance and instruction.
 At the age of 16, Brignole began participating in bodybuilding competitions, which he would continue for the next four decades.
-Never a professional bodybuider, Brignole spent the majority of career in the Amateur Athletic Union (AAU) and National Amateur Bodybuilding Association (NABBA).
-At the age of 22 he won the 1982 AAU Mr. America in the medium-tall division and topped this achievement by winning the 1986 AAU Mr. Universe in the Light Heavyweight division.
+Never a professional bodybuilder, Brignole spent the majority of his career in the Amateur Athletic Union (AAU) and National Amateur Bodybuilding Association (NABBA).
+At the age of 22, he won the 1982 AAU Mr. America in the medium-tall division and topped this achievement by winning the 1986 AAU Mr. Universe in the Light Heavyweight division.

 In 1984, at the age of 24, Brignole opened the Brignole Fitness Training Club in his hometown of Pasadena.
 Like many other competitive bodybuilders, Brignole worked for several years as an independent personal trainer in West Los Angeles.
 In 2005 Brignole temporarily left the fitness industry.
 In 2007, Brignole returned to Los Angeles and resumed his work as a personal trainer, while also writing for various publications, including Iron Man (magazine).